shosti/wacspace.el/README.md

 according to your configuration.
 Thus, `wacspace` should "just work" most of the time—if you want concrete behavior examples, check out [features/wacs-save.feature](https://github.com/shosti/wacspace.el/blob/master/features/wacspace-save.feature).
+If you want to clear all saved wacspaces, use `wacs-clear-all-saved`.

 If the variable `wacs-save-frame` is set to `t` (which it is by default), `wacspace` will save and restore frame configuration as well